 HUGO BOSS produces its products worldwide.
-To meet the complex sourcing requirements, our logistics processes involve all relevant modes of transport: sea freight, air freight, combined traffic (sea and air freight), and rail traffic.
+To meet the complex sourcing requirements, our logistics processes involve all relevant modes of transport: road transport, sea freight, air freight, combined traffic (sea and air freight), and rail traffic.
 Wherever our delivery promises to our customers allow it, we always use the mode of transport with the smallest CO2 footprint.
 HUGO BOSS strives to capture optimization potential throughout the supply chain:

 Goods consignments can often be consolidated to cut down on shipments.
 To optimize the utilization of shipping container capacity, for example, we often group many small shipments into larger units abroad.